lucyyutingli/Monopoly/README.md

 - Mortgaging
 - Trading
-- A better idea of trading
+- Trading to stay in the game when you're out of money